Guitar Squeak: Get Rid of Guitar Noise

 Squeaks often happen when we begin our move before releasing the prior note.

-To move along the wound strings, you have to first lift, then move.
+To move along the wound guitar strings, you have to first lift, then move.
 Up, then over.

-However, if you lift your finger off the string too quickly, you risk sounding the open string.
+However, if you lift your finger off the string too quickly, you risk sounding the open string and creating string noise.

 So first release the pressure (stop pressing).
-In this step, your finger stays on the string.
+In this step, one finger stays on the string.
 Simply let your finger tip “de-activate” and stop pressing.

 Next, lift your finger straight up off the string.